teambean/BeanCash/doc/readme-qt.rst

 Debian (tested under Ubuntu 16.04 LTS - 25/03/2018)
 ---------------------------------------------------

-- make sure that the required packages:
+- make sure to have the required packages:

 ::